dewanwahid/ckn_research_communities/README.md

 This repository presents our approach to identifying and analyzing dominant research topics based on the most frequent keywords, publications, and collaboration incident counts for each identified research community.

-In addition to the code, this repository provides all clean and processed data collected from the public domain that we used in this research project.
+In addition to the code, this repository provides all clean and processed data (data.types) collected from the public domain that we used in this research project.

-### Dependencies
+## Dependencies
 Maven dependency of [jGrapht](https://jgrapht.org/javadoc/) to add this project:

 ```